 Sitting there and enjoying the beauty all around fill my body and soul with a kind of satisfaction like never before.

 Sitting at Gomukh

-I captured everything in my mind as well as in camera.
-Some pilgrims were taking a dip in that ice cold water.
-I don’t know how much moksha they gain but one can easily get a cold, I thought.
+I captured everything in my mind as well as on camera.
+Some pilgrims were taking a dip in that ice-cold water.
+I don’t know how much moksha they gain but one can easily get cold, I thought.
 We will be returning the same way only there will be no more stopping at Bhujbasa.

 Way back to Gangotri from Gomukh